 - Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for assets or liabilities that are not based on observable market data (that is, unobservable inputs) (level 3).

 22.4.
 Fair values (continued)

-The following table presents the Company's assets and liabilities that are measured at fair value as at 31 December 2016 and 2015:
+The following table presents the Company's assets and liabilities that are measured at fair value as at 31 December 2017 and 2016 according to those hierarchical levels: